 Colorectal Cancer Screening & Coalition

-- FIT-Flu Colorectal Cancer Screening Project
+Project 80% Colorectal Cancer Screening Program

 Free colorectal cancer screening

-- Between 50 and 75 years old
+- Are between 45 and 75 years old

 - Do not have inflammatory bowel disease (acute diarrhea, colitis, diverticulitis, Crohn's disease or ulcerative colitis)

-- ACT Colorectal Cancer Screening Coalition
+Colorectal Cancer Screening Coalition